entropic-dev/boltzmann/docs/content/concepts/websites.md

 Everything else in the object is passed to the template renderer as context.

-In production mode, Boltzmann looks for error templates in the `./templates` directory.
-It follows the convention of looking for `4xx.html` for thrown 400-category errors and `5xx.html` for 500-category errors that don't otherwise have a template.
-If you throw errors without specifying a template, Boltzmann responds with JSON.
+If your route handler throws an error and the content-type requested was JSON, Boltzmann responds with JSON errors.
+If you throw and the content-type requested was HTML, Boltzmann looks for `4xx.html` or `5xx.html` template files.

-If you are in development mode, with NODE_ENV set to something other than production, Boltzmann catches errors in rendering templates and gives you a debugging page with as much information as it can gather about the stack.
+In development mode, Boltzmann renders you a debugging page with as much information as it can gather about the stack.
 This includes links to source code and to Honeycomb traces if they're available.
+It will also catch errors in rendering error templates.

 {{image_sizer(path="concepts/error-template.jpeg", width=400)}}

+Boltzmann only renders this debugging page if it was attempting to render a template for the route experiencing the error.

-In development mode, it has a static file server built-in, which can help you test static assets like images.
+Boltzmann also has a static file server built-in, which can help you test static assets like images.
 This feature is *disabled* in production, on the assumption that you will be serving static assets from a CDN.
 Static assets are in the `static` directory by default.

 Here's a project layout that requires no additional configuration: